Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

     - instantiate `Config` and run instance's `setSchema`
       - pass `setSchema` a clone of `ConfigSchema`
   - below take a closer look within those specific config files

+## src directory in greater detail
+- (flow through app code below)
+- `package.json` has a key `"main"` pointing to `src/main-process/main.js`
+- `package.json` has a `"standard"` key for `"snapshotResult"`
+- `src/main-process/main.js` checks for any `snapshotResult`
+- `main.js` builds a path to and calls `start.js`
+- `start.js` opens `atom-application.js`:
+  - imports the electron app
+  - imports a path
+  - later in one method there's a same-dir import: Win `squirrel-update`, which in turn imports from `spawner`
+  - defines a `start` function that:
+    - adds exception and rejection handling listeners
+    - parses the command line args
+    - adds app open listeners for path and url
+    - sets app path to user or test data
+    - adds app ready listener to remove open listeners then open Atom app
+      - path built from resource path + `src/main-process/atom-application.js`
+  - (outside `start` are also win32 and user config file functions)
+- `atom-application` loads and juggles the app
+  - imports `atom-window`, `application-menu`, `config-file`, other Atom stuff
+  - imports `event-kit` disposables
+  - imports electron pieces like `BrowserWindow`, `clipboard`, `screen`
+  - beyond that the Atom app's class is defined including the open method (run from `start`)
+  - see closer look at `atom-application.js` below
+- classes from other same-dir scripts are included in the Atom application
+  - `atom-window`, `application-menu` `atom-update-manager`, `atom-protocol-handler`, `file-recovery-service`
+  - see closer looks at specific `main-process` files below

 ### atom-application.js
 - requires `AtomWindow`, `ApplicationMenu`, `event-kit` Disposables, `EventEmitter`, ...